MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Optimize-VHD.md

 operation reclaims unused blocks as well as rearranges the blocks to be more efficiently packed, which reduces the size of a virtual hard disk file.

-To use Optimize-VHD, the virtual hard disk must not be attached or must be attached in read-only mode.
+To use `Optimize-VHD`, the virtual hard disk must not be attached or must be attached in read-only mode.
 The compact operation can succeed without reducing the file size, if no optimization is possible.